 First release of the distilled version of the library.
-Compared with previous versions, the code and documentation are much simpler, and focus directly on expressing the important concerns without the extraneous detail and optional alternatives that had been accumulated over the past few years of learning.
+Compared with previous versions, the code and documentation are much simpler.
+This version focuses directly on expressing the important concerns, without the variations and alternatives that had been accumulated over the past few years of learning and pathfinding.